celery/celery/docs/faq.rst

     backward compatibility).

     The results are stored in the ``TaskMeta`` and ``TaskSetMeta`` models.
-    *these tables are not created if another result backend is configured*.
+    *these tables aren't created if another result backend is configured*.

 .. _faq-windows: